insert3coins/EliteDataRelay/README.md

 4. The application window will update whenever your cargo changes.
 5. A file named `cargo.txt` will be created and updated in an `out` sub-folder inside the application's directory.
 You can add this text file as a source in OBS.
 6. Click **Stop** to pause monitoring.
+7. Minimize or close the window to send the application to the system tray.
+You can restore it by double-clicking the tray icon.
+8. To fully close the application, use the **Exit** button or right-click the tray icon and select **Exit**.

 ## 📌 Project Roadmap

 -   [ ] Create a settings UI for easier configuration (e.g., custom file paths).
 -   [ ] Allow customization of the `cargo.txt` output format.
--   [ ] Add a system tray icon for running in the background.
+-   [x] Add a system tray icon for running in the background.
 -   [ ] Package the application with an installer.

 ## 🔰 Contributing